shijuvar/shijuvar/masterclass.md

 **Level:** Advanced

 **Summary of Course Contents:**
-* An introduction to cloud-native distributed systems architecture patterns.
+* An introduction to cloud-native distributed systems architecture patterns
-* Introduction to Microservices Architecture.
+* Introduction to Microservices Architecture
-* Decomposition Patterns for Microservices.
+* Decomposition Patterns for Microservices
 * Domain-Driven Design (DDD)
-* A deep dive into gRPC and Protocol Buffers.
+* A deep dive into gRPC and Protocol Buffers
 * Working with CockroachDB - A distributed, fault-tolerant database
-* Managing Transactions in Microservices.
+* Managing Transactions in Microservices
-* A deep dive into cloud-native messaging systems: NATS and NATS JetStream.
+* A deep dive into cloud-native messaging systems: NATS and NATS JetStream
-* Building Event-Driven Microservices with NATS.
+* Building Event-Driven Microservices with NATS
-* Building Microservices with Event Sourcing and CQRS.
+* Building Microservices with Event Sourcing and CQRS
-* Microservices development with Go kit.
+* Microservices development with Go kit
-* Distributed Tracing with OpenCensus and Zipkin.
+* Distributed Tracing with OpenCensus and Zipkin
 * Encore – Backend Development Engine